Kmaina32/Ubuntu-Academy-/markdown_files/SEO_STRATEGY.md

 2.  **Career-Focused Content:**
     - Articles on career paths in tech (e.g., "A Day in the Life of a Data Scientist").
     - Salary guides and job market analysis for the Kenyan tech industry.
-    - Interviews with industry professionals and Akili alumni.
+    - Interviews with industry professionals and alumni.

 3.  **Course Previews and Spotlights:**
     - Blog posts that provide a sneak peek into our courses.